Skip to main content

 VR State is needed to make sure that important speech content is not cancelled in the interference cancellation algorithm.

-As soon as the cloud notifies the AWElib instance to listen to the ASR commands, the Interference Cancellation and DOA( Direction of Arrival) algorithms stop adapting to incoming speech and store the latest filter coefficients.
+As soon as the cloud notifies the AWECore instance to listen to the ASR commands, the Interference Cancellation and DOA (Direction of Arrival) algorithms stop adapting to incoming speech and store the latest filter coefficients.
 This is especially important in the case where the noise levels and speech levels are almost the same.
 In that case, the DOA algorithm could point to the speech direction as noise, thereby eliminating the speech in the Interference Cancellation.

 Implementation of the VRState